BACKING UP

 Hard Drive Data Structure

-If you are using OS-X then your hard drive should have four or five folders and no data files and look something like this:
+You Mac drive should have four folders and no data files and look something like this:

 Users should normally only work in the Users folder.
 Within the Users folder should be several folders, one for each user on the computer and one for shared data like this: